futureofcoding/futureofcoding.org/plan.md

 * talking with think tanks
 * talking to media companies about get paid for my writing content directly

 I'd love to have $1k per month coming in in a sustainabile way within the next few months.
+I really admire [Nicky Case](http://ncase.me) and he seems to have figured out how to [support himself through Patreon](https://www.patreon.com/ncase).

 ### Next Research Topics